cs-soc-tudublin/sysadmin-challenges/challenge-02/README.md

 4. Run and make routable
 5. Size optimisations

+## Services Used
+- Proxmox
+- Docker
+- GitHub
+- SSH
+- VS Code
+- VIM / Nano
+- Certbot
+- NGINX

+## Notes
+You will want to pull the challenge files onto your staging VM, and work on it through that.

 # 1. Create the Dockerfile
 Docker containers need a `Dockerfile` to build a container image.
 Everything CS++ develops has its own Dockerfile.
 These can be used as inspiration.